Planet

 Extradition in the UAE is regulated by Federal Law No. 39 of 2006, which outlines the process of extradition and international cooperation in criminal matters.
 However, extradition does not happen automatically and requires a thorough legal review.

-- Submission of Request: When a country requesting extradition submits a request to the UAE, the Ministry of Justice first verifies its compliance with international standards.
+• Submission of Request: When a requesting country submits an extradition request to the UAE, the Ministry of Justice first verifies its compliance with international standards.

-- Review of Request: The request is then reviewed by the Ministry of Justice and the Public Prosecution, which analyze the legal validity of the request to ensure no human rights violations (such as torture or unfair trials) would occur.
+• Review of Request: The official request is then reviewed by the Ministry of Justice and the Public Prosecution, which analyzes its legal validity to ensure no human rights violations (such as torture or unfair trials) would occur.

-- Court Decision: The case is then forwarded to a competent court in the UAE, which decides whether the extradition will proceed.
+• Court Decision: The Interpol Red Notice case is then forwarded to a competent court in the UAE, which makes the extradition decision.
 The court considers whether the individual’s rights will be protected during the extradition process and any subsequent legal proceedings.

 Impact of Local Laws on Extradition